thoughtspot/thoughtspot.github.io/_includes/content/share-answer.md

     ![Save the answer and share it.]({{ site.baseurl }}/images/sharing-saveandshare.png "Save the answer and share it.
 You can add an optional description.")

-5. The sharing modal window appears.
+5. The sharing dialog box appears.

     ![The sharing window pops up.]({{ site.baseurl }}/images/sharing-modal.png "The sharing window pops up once you save your answer and click share.")